Florida Landlord-Tenant Law

 Florida is one of the most populous states in the U.S., home to a number of top universities such as the University of Central Florida and Florida International University.
 As such, it’s an ideal option for a landlord looking to invest in rental property for the first time or expand their existing assets.
-For our recommendations on exactly where to invest in this state, take a look at our Florida rental investment report.
+For our recommendations on exactly where to invest in this state, take a look at our Florida rental investment report – keep reading below for helpful tips and resources regarding Florida landlord-tenant law.

 - Give tenants three days before filing for eviction